 Golden Emperor Shrooms Potency & Psilocybin Content

-Sporeslab has identified that the average tryptamine content of these shrooms is around 1.8% — which is almost 50% above what’s considered common for this species of mushroom.
+Sporeslab, one of the leading spore vendors in the US and Canada, suggests the average tryptamine content of Golden Emperor shrooms to be around 1.8% — which is almost double what’s considered common for this species of mushroom.
 It’s unclear what the specific breakdown is between psilocybin and psilocin, however.

-For comparison, the average concentration of these chemicals is between 0.6% and 0.8% (psilocybin to psilocin).
+For comparison, we consider “average” to fall somewhere between 0.5% and 0.9% (psilocybin and psilocin combined).
 As such, you can expect Golden Emperor shrooms to provide a relatively high potency.

 With that said, knowing the average potency of a strain isn’t as useful as you might think.
 The growing conditions play a major role in the potency of a mushroom.
 Two samples of the same strain grown under different conditions may have wildly different potencies.

 The Oakland Hyphae Psilocybin Cup is another good place to turn for identifying the estimated potency of a magic mushroom strain.
-Samples are submitted for the competition, scanned in an analytical laboratory, and then graded according to potency.
+Samples are submitted for the competition, scanned in a laboratory, and then graded according to potency.
 The figures are all posted at the conclusion of the competition.

 Golden Emperor Variations & Genetic Relatives